GCOM7140/group-project/README.md

 operates in, conduct primary research via relevant online sites, such as [Facebook], [Instagram], and [Twitter].

-In class, we will analyze data available in the {mealsonwheels} R package, which includes C'ville Meals' donation records, as well as information about a related set of Instagram accounts and the engagement they have generated.
+In class, we will analyze data available in the {cvillemeals} R package, which includes C'ville Meals' donation records, as well as information about a related set of Instagram accounts and the engagement they have generated.
 Get to know this data as soon as you can to increase the likelihood that your Instagram